dfosas/blearn/README.md

 * Expand grading sheet and bundled submission into normalised folders:
   * All submitted files per user are bundled together if they were not.
   * Links to per-user folder are added to the grading sheet for ease of use.
+* Support for anonymous marking that is not made available by Learn (!).

 > :warning: **If you are using macOS**:
 > Apple's sandboxing, and its implementation in Microsoft Office,